Dr Ian Roberts

 - ‘Caligari Revisited: Circles, Cycles and Counter-Revolution in Robert Wiene’s Das Cabinet des Dr. Caligari’, in German Life and Letters, 57 (2004) 2.

-- ‘Alraune’, ‘Frau im Mond’, ‘Metropolis’ in Peter Wright (ed.)
-Critical Companion to Science Fiction Film Adaptations, (University of Liverpool Press, forthcoming).
+- Entries on ‘Alraune’, ‘Frau im Mond’, ‘Metropolis’ in Peter Wright (ed.)
+Critical Companion to Science Fiction Film Adaptations, (forthcoming).

 - ‘Trauma in the Balkans: European Film and the Peacekeeper’s Dilemma’ in Stephen McVeigh (ed.)
 Men After War (Routledge, 2013).